chenyyxx/DataIntegration/README.md

 Args:
 - df (pandas.DataFrame): the data to be added rs_ids
 - data (python dictionary): the dictionary containing required info from dbSnp153
-- dropna (boolean): value indicating whether the function should drop rows where the key (Chr+BP) cannot be matched to an rsID in dbSnp153.
-Default to True.
+- keep_all (boolean): value indicating whether the function should keep all rows in the original dataset.
+Default to False.
 - inplace (boolean): value indicating whether the function should replace the original rsID column with the new added_rsid column.
 Default to True.
 - show_comment (boolean): value indicating whether the function should add a column indicating the status of adding rsID.
 Default to False.
+- show_errors (boolean): value indicating whether the function will output a table containing rows that cannot be properly added rsIDs.
+Default to False.

     1. "added" : missing rsID in orginal dataset.
 The Chr+BP key can be found in dbSNP153 and the rsID is successfully added
     2. "same": the original dataset have the same rsID as dbSnp153.
 No need to modify or add.
     3. "different": the original dataset have different rsID as compared to dbSnp153.
 Use dbSnp153 153 as reference to repalce the original.
     4. "key not found" : The Chr+BP key in original dataset cannot be found in dbSnp153.
 Fill in NA value.
 Mark in the comment column.

 Returns:
 - pandas.DataFrame: return the data being added rs_ids.

-Example:
+Example Call:
 ```python
     added_rsid = di.add_rsid(df, dbSnp153)
 ```

 A few example output:

 `inplace = False, show_comment=False, keep_all=False`
 | Chr    | BP     | SNP    | A1     | A2     | EAF    | Beta   | Se     | P      | added_rsid|
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | --------- |